-Sankofa series: The story of the former Black Stars captain who lost his wife to a GFA president
+Sankofa Series: The story of the former Black Stars captain who lost his wife to a GFA president

 How and why did it happen?

-At the peak of his years, Chris Briandt was regarded as one of the best players in Ghana.
-He was a defender who played for Hearts of Oak and the Ghana XI(Black Stars).
+At the peak of his prowess, Chris Briandt was regarded as one of the best players in Ghana.
+He was a defender who played for Hearts of Oak and the Ghana XI (Black Stars).

 Briandt overlooked the rumours until he received a letter from a friend back in Accra, who mentioned the name of the person chasing his wife.

-Tetteh recounted that Briandt got totally broken and could not concentrate on his course anymore.
+Tetteh recounted that Briandt got broken and could no longer concentrate on his course.

 The pain was heavy to carry as darkness overshadowed the lights in his world.
 In his reaction, he sent GAFA a letter to cancel his course because his interest in becoming a coach had vanished.